esheldon/nsim/config/README.md

         - not enough precision.  maybe come back to it
     - run-gg04r07 try expanding area over which objects are rendered and like calculated, etc.
+         - rcas2259 slow again
+    - also try larger render region.
+Maybe "5-sigma" isn't general when the object is comparable to psf size?
+          - run-gg07r01 not enough stats, but doesn't look good
+          - run-gg07r02 more stats

 - sim-gg05 sigma ratio 1.0 but larger psf
     - same
 - sim-gg06 sigma ratio 1.0 but even larger psf